tiagomelojuca/otclient-wiki/Compiling-on-Windows.md

 To configure the build, navigate to Build -> Configuration Manager in the menu.
 A dialog should pop up where you can choose between Release or Debug build, and 32-bit (Win32) or 64-bit (x64) build.

 To start compiling, open the Build menu again and click on Build Solution.

+For Directx9 Support: Link the libraries and set OPENGL_ES=2 as a preprocessor.

 # Codeblocks
 ### Download what you will need